The MR340, the worlds longest non stop River kayak/canoe race.

 Paddling on the River in the winter would be.....not advisable (I don't want to hurt anyone's feelings by saying it would be stupid)

-That leaves exploration by foot, car, book and Google.
+So the winter choice of exploration is by foot, car, book and Internet maps.

 Nearly frozen Missouri River